fenago/ml-scikit-keras-tensorflow/labs/lab_2.md

 Try It Out!
 ===========

-Hopefully this chapter gave you a good idea of what a Machine Learning project looks like as well as showing you some of the tools you can use to train a great system.
+Hopefully this lab gave you a good idea of what a Machine Learning project looks like as well as showing you some of the tools you can use to train a great system.
 As you can see, much of the work is in the data preparation step: building monitoring tools, setting up human evaluation